Faculty Advisor: Dr. Irina Okhremtchouk, Professor of Educational Administration

-Prerequisites required for the five-year preliminary administrative services credential are the following:
+Requirements for the five-year preliminary administrative services credential application

-- Baccalaureate degree, except in professional education, from a regionally-accredited college or university.
-(Required for admission)
+- Baccalaureate degree from a regionally-accredited college or university (required for admission)

-- A valid Clear California teaching credential or pupil personnel services credential, health services credential, or library services credential or designated subjects credential with a baccalaureate degree, or clinical or rehabilitative services credential.
+- A valid Clear California teaching credential or pupil personnel services credential, health services credential, or library services credential or designated subjects credential with a baccalaureate degree, or clinical or rehabilitative services credential (required for admission)

-Satisfy the Basic Skills Requirement.
-Successful passage of one of the following:
+Basic Skills Requirement.
+Successful passage of one of the following (required for admission)